dops-cli/dops/MODULES.md

 ### update

-> updates dops
+> Updates the dops tool

 Usage:  [arguments...]<br/>

 Category: dops

+ #### Description

+NOTICE: This module is in progress.
+But you can already see it's usage for further use!

 ### extract-text

-> extracts text using regex from a file
+> Extracts text using regex from a file

 Usage:  [options] [arguments...]<br/>

 Category: text processing

+ #### Description

+Extract-text can be used to extract text from a file using regex patterns.

 #### Options